-Conductor resistance should be measured on finished cable in accordance with the procedures outlined in UL 1581, section 220, and corrected to 20 °C or 25 °C. Maximum resistance values should be in accordance with the appropriate standards referenced in 5.1.2.
+Conductor resistance should be measured on finished cable in accordance with the procedures outlined in UL 1581, section 220, and corrected to 20 °C (68 °F) or 25 °C (77 °F).
+Maximum resistance values should be in accordance with the appropriate standards referenced in 5.1.2.

-5.17.4 Insulation resistance test11
+5.17.4 Insulation resistance test (see Annex E for metric version)

-Each reel of finished cable should have an insulation resistance measured between each conductor and ground (metallic sheath, metallic shield, metallic armor, or water).
+Each reel of finished multiconductor cable should have the insulation resistance measured between each conductor and all other conductors, including other metallic components if present, tied together.